-Co-funded by the European Union, the Erasmus+ programme aims to increase student and staff movement within the European Community.
+Co-funded by the European Union, the Erasmus+ programme aims to increase student and staff mobility across the European Community.

-The University of Bristol currently holds Erasmus+ agreements with 100 European universities and arranges over 500 Erasmus+ study placements and traineeships each year.
+Currently, the University of Bristol has over 100 Erasmus+ agreements with European universities.
+Through these agreements, we have students on over 500 Erasmus+ study and work placements abroad each year.